joshuaadeniji/HNG_Internship_X/README.md

 A Status Code of Success

 ## Response
-I used Python to create the API and endpoints and hosted it on _pythonanywhere.com_ The API can be accessed here: https://joshuaadeniji.pythonanywhere.com/user/?user=Joshua%20Adeniji&track=backend
+I used Python Flask to create the API and endpoints and hosted it on _pythonanywhere.com_ The API can be accessed here: https://joshuaadeniji.pythonanywhere.com/api?user=Josh&track=backend